 Van Morrison – Caravan

-The performance of this song on the Last Waltz for me may have been the best performance on the film and that is saying a lot.
+The performance of this song on the Last Waltz for me may have been the best performance in the film and that says a lot.
 I’ve seen Van live one time and his voice seemed stronger in person than on record…if that is possible.
+This song blends folk rock, R&B, and jazz styles perfectly.

 Caravan